 1Politics in America, 2008 (Washington, DC: Congressional Quarterly Inc., 2007): 404; “Biography for Congresswoman Nancy Boyda,” official website of Representative Nancy Boyda, 1 January 2009, https://web.archive.org/web/20090101090141/http://boyda.house.gov/?sectionid=48§iontree=6,48.

 2Patrick O’Connor, “Republican–cum–Democrat Taking on Ryun in Kansas,” 24 June 2004, The Hill: 14.

 4Office of the Clerk, U.S. House of Representatives, “Election Statistics, 1920 to Present.”

 5Congressional Record, 110th Cong., 1st sess.
 (22 January 2007): H810.

-6Congressional Record, 110th Cong., 1st sess.
-(15 March 2007): E560; Congressional Record, 110th Cong, 1st sess.
-(21 March 2007): E605; “Nancy, Boyda,” 6 November 2008, Associated Press Candidate Biographies.
+6Congressional Record, Extensions of Remarks, 110th Cong., 1st sess.
+(15 March 2007): E560; Congressional Record, Extensions of Remarks, 110th Cong, 1st sess.
+(21 March 2007): E605; “Nancy Boyda,” 6 November 2008, Associated Press.